Mending sex differences: Unravelling the female predominance in pulmonary hypertension

 Introduction

-Pulmonary hypertension (PH) is a rare but progressive fatal disease characterized by the accumulation of persistently activated cell types in the pulmonary vascular wall.
-These cells exhibit abnormal expression of genes driving proliferation, inflammation, and metabolism.
+Pulmonary hypertension (PH) is a rare but progressive fatal disease characterized by the accumulation of persistently activated cell types in the pulmonary vascular wall, exhibiting abnormal expression of genes driving proliferation, inflammation, and metabolism.
 The currently used vasodilatory therapies have little or no impact on this activated phenotype and therefore offer no cure or even substantial survival benefit.
+PH has a high female predominance (3:1 to 9:1).
+This proposal aims to understand the mechanism behind the high female predominance to identify novel therapeutic targets to attenuate disease progression in male and female PH patients.

-Mechanisms Behind Female Predominance
+Mechanisms of Female Predominance

-• Incomplete X chromosome inactivation (XCI) leading to biallelic expression of immunoinflammatory and metabolic genes
+Female predominance can be linked to sex hormones and/or incomplete X chromosome inactivation (XCI), leading to biallelic expression of immunoinflammatory and metabolic genes.

-Research Objectives
+Research Approach

 1. Develop a unique opposite-sex lung transplantation rat model.